djorange77/technical-school-app/README.md

 # Technical School App
 Assignment for one of AUT's undergraduate programming paper.
-Objective is to individually develop a Technical School App in Java to determine whether or not a student is certified, their transcript is checked against a certification criterion.
+Objective was to develop an app in Java that will determine whether or not a student is certified, based on their transcript that is checked against a certification criterion.

 ## Assignment Brief